Solve Complex Problems © Martyn Carruthers 2003 – 2019

 Human behavior seems predictable within the limits imposed by human perceptions.
 No matter how much you think, you are unlikely to leave the safety of your thoughts.
 You stay within the confines of your beliefs.
 Your beliefs organize (and limit) your possible actions – your beliefs act as attractors of your attention and therefore limit not only your choices but how you choose and what you allow yourself to consider!

 As complex systems can now be modeled with computers, chaos theory is often applied in technology.
 Strangely, these applications are largely ignored by social scientists and helping professionals, for whom complexity remains hidden under obsessions with statistics and assumptions of linearity.

-Why do human agents of change avoid changing themselves?
+Why do human agents of change often avoid changing themselves?

 Phase Transitions at the Edge of Chaos

 You can adapt to your environment and to changing conditions within the limits you set with your beliefs.
-Yet, like all self-organizing systems, you are on the edge of chaos – always close to a phase transition in which either you or your environment change in ways that you cannot control … and perhaps in ways that you cannot survive.
+Yet, like all self-organizing systems, you live on the edge of chaos – always close to a phase transition in which either you or your environment changes in ways that you cannot control … and perhaps in ways that you cannot survive.

 When chaos intrudes on your life, when you are overwhelmed by some crisis, you can retreat

 The edges of chaos are critical for a system.
 During phase transitions, tiny changes can tip the system into chaotic behavior … or into stability.
 During a crisis, tiny details from your past actions can have enormous (and statistically unpredictable) impacts on your future well-being or even on your survival.